sleepylegs/Cancer-Scan/readme.md

 * **HTML5:** For the core structure of the web application.

-* **CSS3:** Custom styling using the Poppins font for a modern and clean user interface.
+* **CSS:** Custom styling for a modern and clean user interface.

 * **JavaScript:** Powers the interactive elements, image handling, and communication with the AI model.

-* **Roboflow.js:** A JavaScript library used for integrating and running the pre-trained machine learning model directly in the browser.
+* **Roboflow:** A platform to pre-train our model and deploy with ease using their API.

 ## Usage

 1.  **Upload Image:** Click the "Click to Upload" button or drag and drop your brain MRI image into the designated area.

-2.  **View Prediction:** The uploaded image will be displayed, and the AI will process it.
+2.  **View Prediction:** The uploaded image will be displayed, and the model will process it.
 The prediction result and a confidence score will appear under the "Prediction" section.

 3.  **Read AI Review:** Get general insights and next steps based on the AI's classification in the "AI Review & Next Steps" section.